Reporting Service

 Retrieve Report Filter Definitions (reporting reportFilters::get)

-You can use the output of this command as the starting point for updating filter values — edit filter values and then submit your list using the API command for generating a report.
+You can use the output of this command as the starting point to update filter values, edit filter values and then submit your list with the API command to generate a report.

 For more information, see Filter Values in Reporting Configuration.